 In the neighborhood, our community aspires to be a monastery in the city - a center of prayer and spirituality, of friendship and hospitality.
 People gather at the convent for the Ignatian Spiritual Exercises, as well as for meetings of the Friends of the Assumption, a young adults’ group, Taizé prayer, a crafts circle and a book club.

 Our insertion in a multicultural neighborhood and our proximity to two universities also bring contacts and collaboration with those of other faiths or of no faith; the richness of our interactions contributes, we believe, to the life of the entire local community.
-Finally, having the office of AMA (Assumption Mission Associates) in our house allows us to keep in touch with the activities and work of our lay volunteers.

 Religious of the Assumption